nguyenhphilip/camino/content/posts/letters-czech.md

 categories: "Camino de Santiago"
 ---

-I wrote these letters to my friend, S, from the Czech Republic.
+I wrote these letters to my friend, Stepan, from the Czech Republic.
 Including them because they might help to create a better picture of my experience.
 He had joined M and I a few days before M left.
 These letters were written afterwards.
 <center>...</center>

 ### September 23, 2017